Skip to content ↓

 Enriching the curriculum

 Quality first teaching is the most important link to get children engaged and reaching their full potential.
 In addition to this, opportunities are planned for children to apply their maths skills across other subject areas.
 Eg. Measuring and recording results in science and directional language in geography.
-Getting visitors into school, taking part in competitions and taking part in National events such as The NSPCC Maths day all help children understand the
+Getting visitors into school, taking part in competitions and taking part in National events such as The NSPCC Maths day all help children understand the relevance of what they are learning in relation to the wider world.

 Subject Knowledge